 Mini Highland Cow Lifespan

 The average lifespan of a mini highland cow is between 10 and 15 years, but some can live longer than this.
-The most important factors affecting their lifespan include genetics, nutrition, and environment.
+The most important factors affecting their lifespan of the miniature highland cows include genetics, nutrition, and environment.

 At What Age Can You Sell Miniature Highland Cattle